 European countries can be affected by the significant fiscal and monetary controls that the European Economic and Monetary Union ("EMU") imposes for membership.
 Europe's economies are diverse, its governments are decentralized, and its cultures vary widely.
 Several European Union ("EU") countries, including Greece, Ireland, Italy, Spain and Portugal, have faced budget issues, some of which may have negative long-term effects for the economies of those countries and other EU countries.
 There is continued concern about national-level support for the euro and the accompanying coordination of fiscal and wage policy among EMU member countries.
-Member countries are required to maintain tight control over inflation, public debt, and budget deficit to qualify for membership in the EMU.
+Member countries are required to maintain tight control over inflation, public debt, and budget deficit to qualify for membership in the

+EMU.
 These requirements can severely limit the ability of EMU member countries to implement monetary policy to address regional economic conditions.

-On January 31, 2020, the United Kingdom ("UK") left the EU.
-This departure, commonly referred to as "Brexit," commenced a transition period that expired on December 31, 2020.
-On December 24, 2020, negotiators representing the UK and the EU came to a preliminary trade agreement, the EU-UK Trade and Cooperation Agreement ("TCA"), which is an agreement on the terms governing certain aspects of the EU's and UK's relationship following the end of the transition period.
-On December 30, 2020, the UK and the EU signed the TCA, which was ratified by the British Parliament on the same day.
-The TCA was subsequently ratified by the EU Parliament and entered into force on May 1, 2021.
+On January 31, 2020, the United Kingdom (the "UK") left the EU (commonly referred to as "Brexit").
+The UK and the EU signed the EU-UK Trade and Cooperation Agreement ("TCA"), which is an agreement on the terms governing certain aspects of the EU's and UK's relationship post Brexit.
 However, many aspects of the UK-EU trade relationship remain subject to further negotiation.
 There is significant market uncertainty regarding Brexit's ramifications, and the range and potential implications of possible political, regulatory, economic, and market outcomes are difficult to predict.
 This uncertainty may affect other countries in the EU and elsewhere, and may cause volatility within the EU, triggering prolonged economic downturns in certain countries within the EU.
 In addition, Brexit may create additional and substantial economic stresses for the UK, including a contraction of the UK economy and price volatility in UK stocks, decreased trade, capital outflows, devaluation of the British pound, wider corporate bond spreads due to uncertainty and declines in business and consumer spending as well as foreign direct investment.
-Brexit may also adversely affect UK-based financial firms that have counterparties in the EU or participate in market infrastructure (trading venues, clearing houses, settlement facilities) based in the EU.
+Brexit may also adversely affect UKbased financial firms that have counterparties in the EU or participate in market infrastructure (trading venues, clearing houses, settlement facilities) based in the EU.
 As a result, a Fund may be exposed to volatile trading markets and significant and unpredictable currency fluctuations over a short period of time, and potentially lower economic growth in the UK, Europe and globally.
 Securities issued by companies domiciled in the UK could be subject to changing regulatory and tax regimes.
 Banking and financial services companies that operate in the UK or EU could be disproportionately impacted by these actions.
 Further insecurity in EU membership or the abandonment of the euro could exacerbate market and currency volatility and negatively impact a Fund's investments in securities issued by companies located in EU countries.
 The impact of these actions, especially if they occur in a disorderly fashion, is not clear but could be significant and far-reaching, and the resulting market volatility may have an adverse effect on the performance of a Fund.